huggingface/dataset-viewer/docs/source/duckdb_cli_sql.md

 ```
 Finally, lets hightlight some of the DuckDB functions used in this section:
-- `DESCRIBE`, returns the table schema
+- `DESCRIBE`, returns the table schema.
 - `USING SAMPLE`, samples are used to randomly select a subset of a dataset.
-- `BAR`, draws a band whose width is proportional to (x - min) and equal to width characters when x = max. width defaults to 80.
+- `BAR`, draws a band whose width is proportional to (x - min) and equal to width characters when x = max.
+Width defaults to 80.
 - `string[begin:end]`, extracts a string using slice conventions.
 Missing begin or end arguments are interpreted as the beginning or end of the list respectively.
 Negative values are accepted.
-- `regexp_replace`, if string contains the regexp pattern, replaces the matching part with replacement
+- `regexp_replace`, if the string contains the regexp pattern, replaces the matching part with replacement.
-- `LENGTH`, gets the number of characters in string
+- `LENGTH`, gets the number of characters in the string.

 <Tip>

-There are plenty of useful functions available at https://duckdb.org/docs/sql/functions/overview.
-The best part is that you can now directly use them on Hugging Face datasets.
+There are plenty of useful functions available in DuckDB's [SQL functions overview](https://duckdb.org/docs/sql/functions/overview).
+The best part is that you can use them directly on Hugging Face datasets.

 </Tip>